-Introduction
+1 Introduction

-The puzzle of the economic theory of tax compliance is why people do pay taxes.
-According to the seminal study by Allingham and Sandmo (1972), which in turn is based on Becker's (1968) economic theory of crime, the extent of deterrence, as the product of the probability of being detected and the size of the fine imposed, determines the amount of income evaded.
-However, in view of the low deterrence applied in most countries, either because of a low intensity of control or small penalties, taxpayers should evade more than they actually do, i.e. compliance is too high.
-For the United States, Alm, McClelland and Schulze (1992, p.
-22) argue: A purely economic analysis of the evasion gamble implies that most individuals would evade if they are 'rational', because it is unlikely that cheaters will be caught and penalized.
-Arrow-Pratt measures of risk aversion of more than 30 must exist in order to account for the present compliance rate in the U.S. Graetz and Wilde (1985) or Alm, McClelland and Schulze (1992) report however a range of between one and two for the U.S.
+In a recent retrospective overview of the economic theory of tax evasion, Sandmo (2006) discusses to what extent a traditional economic approach is able to explain tax compliance.
+He thereby acknowledges that the classic economic model developed by Allingham and Sandmo (1972), which in turn is based on Becker's (1968) economic theory of crime, has difficulties explaining empirically why people are so honest and pay taxes to such a large extent.
+In this approach deterrence, as the product of the probability of being detected and the size of the fine imposed, is crucial for the amount of income evaded.
+However, in view of the low deterrence applied in most countries, either because of a low intensity of control or small penalties, taxpayers should evade more than they actually do, i.e. compliance is too high.1

-Two strands of arguments can be explored in order to close the gap between theory and facts (see the extensive surveys on tax compliance by Andreoni, Erard and Feinstein 1998, Slemrod and Yitzhaki 2002 and Torgler 2003).
-On the one hand, the probability of being detected is subjective.
-This might first imply that individual perceptions of being caught when cheating on the tax code are much higher than objective probabilities of detection.
-Such misperceptions of risk by individuals (which is supported by experimental research) are however unsustainable over a longer time horizon where people can infer control intensities from friends and relatives.
-Second, subjective probabilities of being caught exist in the sense that the individual ability to evade taxes strongly varies among subgroups of the population.
-For example, withholding taxes strongly reduce auditing costs of tax administrations because auditing of firms suffices to obtain information on employees' labor incomes.
-Moreover, it can be conjectured that income generated in the industrial sector can be less easily evaded than those in the services sector, that capital income is more easily evaded than labor income and so on.
-Adding socio-demographic structure and details of the auditing process could hence help to explain the poor performance of traditional economic tax compliance models.
+Sandmo (2006) offers several ways to resolve the puzzle of tax compliance (see also the surveys by Andreoni, Erard and Feinstein 1998, Slemrod and Yitzhaki 2002 and Torgler 2003).
+A central argument he discusses is that the probability of being detected is subjective, that individual perceptions of being caught when cheating on the tax code are higher than objective probabilities of detection.
+This difference might occur due to individual misperception of risk or because the individual ability to evade taxes varies among subgroups of the population.
+For example, withholding taxes reduce auditing costs of tax administrations because auditing of firms suffices to obtain information on employees' labor incomes.
+Moreover, it can be conjectured that income generated in the industrial sector can be less easily evaded than those in the services sector, that capital income is more easily'evaded than labor income and so on.
+Adding socio-demographic structure and details of the auditing process could help to explain the poor performance of traditional economic tax compliance models.